propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [MultipleAggregateColumnBehavior](https://github.com/natecj/PropelMultipleAggregateColumnBehavior) A replacement to aggregate_column behavior that allows multiple aggregate columns on a single table.

+* [VisibilityBehavior] (https://github.com/cedriclombardot/VisibilityBehavior) Add a visibility column for each column you specify and manage visibility of data depends a visibility hierarchy.

 ## symfony 1.x Behaviors ##